simphony/docs/docs/developers/wrappers.md

 # Wrapper development

-SimPhoNy Wrappers are software components that transform data from the assertional-knowledge form that they take in SimPhoNy's [sessions](../usage/sessions/introduction.ipynb) to the data structures of other software and back.
-Wrappers are abstracted to users as [sessions](../usage/sessions/introduction.ipynb), which may be viewed as "boxes" where ontology individuals can be placed
+SimPhoNy Wrappers are software components that transform data from the assertional-knowledge form to the data structures of other software and back.
+Wrappers are abstracted to users as [sessions](../usage/sessions/introduction.ipynb), which may be viewed as "boxes" where ontology individuals can be stored.

 Sessions work in a way similar to databases.
 To start using them, one first has to “open” or “connect” to them.
-After that, changes can be performed on the data they contain, but such changes are not made permanent until a “commit” is performed.
+After that, changes can be made on the data they contain, but such changes are not permanent until a “commit” is performed.
 When one finishes working with them, the connection should be “closed”.
 Unconfirmed changes are lost when the connection is “closed”.

-The development of a wrapper involves implementing:
+Therefore, developing a wrapper involves crafting:

 - An abstraction of the concepts handled by the software as terminological knowledge, that can then be used to represent the information as assertional